ibm-cloud-docs/transit-gateway/tgw-ha-dr.md

 You must be prepared to recreate your transit gateways and connections.
 This section helps you ensure you have all the data needed for this purpose.

+{{site.data.keyword.tg_full_notm}} backups are stored in the us-south and eu-du regions.
+{: note}

 The following steps use the IBM Cloud CLI, but you can also use the IBM Cloud console or API.
-{: note}
+{: tip}

 Preserve a list of all of your transit gateways and their connections.
 To do so, perform the following procedure: